-One item we have not discussed yet is home inspector salary, but to learn more information on, or to learn more about home inspector salary, or how much home inspectors make each year, I wrote another article here that can help you out and give you the national averages.
+One item we have not discussed yet is the average home inspector salary, but to learn more information on, or to learn more about home inspector salary, or how much home inspectors make each year, I wrote another article here that can help you out and give you the national averages.

 Other Articles of Interest

 - Real Estate Owned: Everything You Need To Know About REO’s In 2020

 - How To Become A Home Inspector – Focus on Washington State

 - How to Find The Best Home Inspector When Buying A Home